Master’s in Education

 M.Ed.
 Teaching Multilingual Learners

-Candidates will be prepared to effectively teach linguistically-diverse student populations in the classroom.
-Through this program, candidates will learn fundamental concepts about language, language development, and culturally-linguistically diverse populations.
-They will also learn pedagogical principles and approaches for integrating language instruction across multiple domains of linguistic development—reading, writing, listening, speaking, grammar and vocabulary—in a variety of educational contexts with special focus on assessing and giving feedback to learners and developing strategies for language-supported classroom learning.
+Candidates will be prepared to effectively teach and meet the unique needs of culturally and linguistically diverse student populations in the classroom.
+Through this program, candidates will learn fundamental concepts about language, language development and culturally-linguistically diverse populations.
+They will also learn pedagogical principals and approaches to integrate language instruction through a lens of socio-cultural competence across multiple domains of linguistic development – reading, writing, listening, speaking, and making meta-linguistic connections.
+Candidates learn to effectively apply theories and methods for grammar and vocabulary in a variety of educational contexts with special focus on assessing and giving feedback to learners and developing strategies for building a language-supported classroom.

 - Understand and apply basic linguistic concepts and primary domains of language learning

-- Assess language learners’ needs in a linguistically diverse classroom
+- Assess language learners’ needs in a culturally and linguistically diverse classroom

 - Strategies for teaching grammar and vocabulary